COVESA/commercial-vehicle-information-specifications/Win-setup/Setup-alt-2/README.md

 By default himConfig-truck.json will be selected.

-Ex : If we need to use himConfig-Car
+But if we need to use himConfig-Car, himConfigurator can be run with below command

     i. .\himConfigurator.exe -p  -m yaml -c himConfig-car.json

-3. To generate yaml with vspec in VSS-Core tree .
-Run the command from within commercial-vehicle-information-specifications\spec\trees\Vehicle\VSS-core directory
+3. To generate yaml with vspec in VSS-Core tree.

+Run the command below from within commercial-vehicle-information-specifications\spec\trees\Vehicle\VSS-core directory

     j. vspec export yaml  --vspec VssCoreSignalSpecification.vspec  --output cvis_car.yaml -u ../../../units.yaml -q ../../../quantities.yaml

+4. To run himConfigurator in other trees  for example Vehicle\Truck  tree, steps in Win-setup\Setup-alt-1 can be followed as it is.

+In short,

+Create the symlinks by running cv-truck-symlinks.ps1 script from the commercial-vehicle-information-specifications\spec\trees\Vehicle\Truck directory cv-truck-symlinks.ps1can be found in commercial-vehicle-information-specifications\ Win-setup\Setup-alt-1 directory

-4. To run himConfigurator in other trees  for example commercial-vehicle-information-specifications\spec\trees\Vehicle\Truck  directory ,  HIM Configurator needs Datatypes.yaml), create it manually by running in the spec/objects/Datatype directory
+ HIM Configurator needs Datatypes.yaml, create it manually by running below command in the spec/objects/Datatype directory

     k. vspec export yaml -s ./Datatype.vspec -o Datatypes.yaml

 Copy the DataTypes.yaml to the commercial-vehicle-information-specifications\spec\trees\Vehicle\Truck directory

+Build HimConfigurator code with below command

+    l. go build himConfigurator.go

  Run the generated himConfigurator executable to generate vspec file based on required  himConfiguration.

 Provide the tree folder in -r option

-    l. .\himConfigurator.exe -p -m yaml -r  .\Vehicle\Truck\  -c himConfiguration.json
+    m. .\himConfigurator.exe -p -m yaml -r  .\Vehicle\Truck\  -c himConfiguration.json

+5. To generate yaml with vspec in Vehicle\Truck tree.

+Run below command from within commercial-vehicle-information-specifications\spec\trees\Vehicle\Truck directory

+    n. vspec export yaml  --vspec TruckSignalSpecification.vspec  --output cvis_car.yaml -u ../../../units.yaml -q ../../../quantities.yaml